sot/ska_shell/docs/index.rst

-..
-Ska.Shell documentation master file, created by sphinx-quickstart on Thu May 23 10:58:30 2013.
+.. ska_shell documentation master file, created by sphinx-quickstart on Thu May 23 10:58:30 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ska.Shell's documentation!
+Welcome to ska_shell's documentation!
 =====================================

-.. automodule:: Ska.Shell
+.. automodule:: ska_shell

 Functions
 ----------